-There are good reasons to buy the Call of Duty: WWII Season Pass right now, but there are just as many reasons to hold off on spending another $50 on the new Call of Duty until we know more about what you will get and how that maps play.
+There are good reasons to buy the Call of Duty: WWII Season Pass right now, but there are just as many reasons to hold off on spending another $50 on Call of Duty: WWII until we know more about what you will get and how that maps play.

 You will get regular Call of Duty: WWII updates that fine tune features and that may add some weapons and weapon variants to Supply Drops, but maps are only coming through the DLC.

 This gives you a good idea of what you can expect from Sledgehammer Games and sets you up for the rest of the DLC nicely.
 There are four DLC map packs total and you will get them first on PlayStation, but there is no way to play early like you can with some Battlefield DLC.

 You can buy a special Call of Duty: WWII edition with the Season Pass, or the Season Pass or just buy the DLC packs you want individually, though that can limit the matchmaking later in the game’s life.
 The Season Pass is $49.99 and available in stores and digitally on your console or PC.

 Is the Call of Duty: WWII Season Pass Worth It?